Anti inflammatory drugs, also known as NSAIDs, have some very serious side effects.

 Rather, consider using ice as a topical treatment and

-eating foodstuffs known for their anti-inflammatory properties.
+eating foodstuffs known for their anti-inflammatory properties on a daily basis.
 For more

 about the benefits of olive oil,

-Think too of our delicious fish soup recipe , chock-a-block full of proven anti-inflammatory foods like celery, fish oil of course, and olive oil.
+Think too of a delicious fish soup recipe, chock a block full of proven anti-inflammatory foods like celery, jalapenos surprisingly, and olive oil.

-It's recommended that we eat fish rich in Omega 3 oils at least twice a week.
-Mackerel, tuna and salmon are the best recognised but all cold water fish are good.
-A far better alternative to dangerous Anti-inflammatory drugs.
+It's recommended that we eat food rich in omega 3 oils at least twice a week.
+Mackerel, tuna and salmon are the best recognised but all cold water fish are good; they far a better alternative to dangerous anti inflammatory drugs.

-One popular orthopaedic website states: "NSAIDs are not bad or unsafe medications.
-However, like any other medication, you should use caution when taking the medication."
+One popular orthopaedic website states that Nsaids are not bad or unsafe medications.
+However, like any other medication, you should use caution when taking the medication.
 You be the judge.